-With the above configuration, the following will happen after recovery is completed:
+With the above configuration, the following will happen onlyafter recovery is completed:

-- 1. if database app does not exist, a new database app will be created. - 2. if user app does not exist, a new user app will be created. - 3. if user app is not the owner of database, user app will be granted as owner of database app. - 4.
-If value of username match value of owner in secret, the password of application database will be changed to the value of password in secret.
+- 1. If the app database does not exist, it will be created. - 2.
+If the app user does not exist, it will be created. - 3.
+If the app user is not the owner of the app database, ownership will be granted to the app user. - 4.
+If the username value matches the owner value in the secret, the password for the application user (the app user in this case) will be updated to the password value in the secret.